Seahawks’ Pete Carroll among three coaches fined $100,000 for not wearing face coverings properly

 Other coaches fined were Denver’s Vic Fangio and San Francisco’s Kyle Shanahan.

-Each team was also fined $250,000.
+Each team also was fined $250,000.

-Carroll was fined for non-compliance during Sunday night’s 35-30 win over the Patriots.
+Carroll was fined for non-compliance during the 35-30 victory Sunday night over the Patriots.

 The fines come in the wake of the NFL last week having sent teams a memo reiterating that the league expected compliance from coaches with the rules.